 *** If she merely uses concentration to summon the suit and it can be maintained when she isn't concentrating, then that breaks a fair chunk of both the Ridley scene and the Adam sacrifice scene, and we're right back where we started.
 Either way, it's a plothole.

-** A proper explanation is as follow: During PTSD, her mind enters in an unstable state in which the suit interpretates as her mind about to shut down, thus it starts to shut down by itself.
-When she entered the coma in Fusion, it was too late for her suit to revert, because large portions of her Power Suit were corrupted by the X parasites.
+** A proper explanation is as follows: During PTSD, her mind enters an unstable state which the suit interprets as her mind being about to shut down, thus it starts to shut down by itself.
+When she entered the coma in ''Fusion'', it was too late for her suit to revert, because large portions of her Power Suit were corrupted by the X parasites.
 Accounting the fact her mind shut down too fast, the suit could never revert to its natural state.

 ** As for how they scraped off the Metroid DNA from her suit?
 What if there was a purification chamber she had to go through, which would wash off anyone's suit in seconds?
 Considering what we have seen of several Sci-fi games, this is the most suitable explanation.

-* While with holding weapons can be justified as not wanting to cause unnecessary damage, there's never a good reason for with holding defensive gear like the varia suit.
+* Although withholding weapons can be justified as not wanting to cause unnecessary damage, there's never a good reason for withholding defensive gear like the Varia Suit.

 ** Well, one can figure that Adam didn't want Samus to have full run of the ship, if she could potentially be the Deleter, so he wouldn't want to authorize the Varia Suit unless necessary, but its sorta hard to figure out the reason from Samus's end.
 Unless perhaps she was playing everything by the book (taking the outsider comment from Adam a bit harshly) to the point of saying "Fine I won't even use 10% of what I can do without authorization 'Sir'."
 Of course, this explanation seems rather stretched to this troper, but it is possible.